King of Cars: Josh "Chop" Towbin

-"Chop" is the Owner of thirteen different businesses.
-He is best known as the Owner of the Towbin Auto Group which consists of Towbin Dodge Ram, Towbin Kia and Towbin Alfa Romeo/Fiat.
-He was the star and Executive Producer of the show King Of Cars.
-Throughout the show he leads a team of managers and salespeople.

-Towbin Dodge has been the #1 Dodge Dealer in the World for multiple years.
-Towbin Alfa Romeo Fiat has been the #1 Alfa Romeo and Fiat dealer in the West Business Center for many years.
+Towbin Dodge has been the #1 Dodge Dealer in the World for multiple years including 2023 for stores that only sell the Dodge and Ram brands.
+Towbin Alfa Romeo Fiat has been the #1 Alfa Romeo and Fiat dealer in the West Business Center for many years and Towbin Fiat was most recently the #1 Fiat store in the Nation in 2022.
 Towbin Kia is the #1 Kia Dealer in the state and is a multi year winner of the Kia President's Award.

-Among some of his other businesses, he is piloting a mobility company with Kia named Drive Sally.
-It consists of a fleet of Kia vehicles, from Towbin Kia, that are available to lease for a short term or long term basis.
-He is the owner of Towbin Jewelry which is a wholesaler of entry level, high end jewelry, and custom pendants by Richard Beal, Rolex and more.
-Another venture is Chop is now the President of ISA Boxing and is the sports agent and talent manager representing Muhammad Ali's Grandsons Nico Ali Walsh and Biaggio Ali Walsh.
+Among some of his other businesses, he is the owner of Towbin Jewelry which is a wholesaler of entry level, high end jewelry, and custom pendants by Richard Beal, Rolex and more.
+Another venture is Chop is now the President of ISA Boxing and is the sports agent and talent manager representing many pro athletes including Muhammad Ali's Grandsons Nico Ali Walsh and Biaggio Ali Walsh, and stand out fighter Shane Mosley, Jr who holds the WBA Continental Americas belt.

 Chop is a National Dealer Council Member for all the brands he sells.
 Dodge, Ram, Alfa Romeo, Fiat and Kia.
 An accomplishment few in the automotive industry have held.
+He is also on many other boards including the Stellantis Financial Dealer Council and the Southern Nevada Franchise Auto Dealers Board.

 Chop has sold over 150 cars to Floyd Mayweather and has partnerships and does business with over 200 celebrities.
 Even if a guest is not a celebrity, Chop has a VIP concierge service to help customers find, and buy, any vehicle they are looking for.
 This concierge service serves high net worth individuals seeking such vehicles as Maybach's, Buggatti's or whatever the guest requires.

+Chop is a proud supporter of many local charities in Southern Nevada including the Nevada SPCA, 3 Square, The Salvation Army, Boys & Girls Club, Cesar Chavez Community Center and many more.

 In his earlier years Chop has been a Radio host on Hot 97.5 and Saturday Night Street Jam DJ.

 Chop founded Chopper's Street Fuego and has appeared on many TV shows.